 What We Treat

 Lifeskills South Florida is a place where second chances become new beginnings.
 Since 1991, we’ve offered residential, transitional and outpatient mental health treatment to men and women ages 18 and over who are facing the challenges of psychiatric disorders, trauma-based disorders and chemical addictions.
-Located near white sands and sunlit beaches in Miami, FL, Lifeskills provides a safe and caring environment for adults who are focused on long-term health, healing and recovery.
+Located near white sands and sunlit Palm Beaches, Lifeskills provides a safe and caring environment for adults who are focused on long-term health, healing and recovery.